Avaiga/taipy-doc/docs/manuals/core/entities/orchestrating-and-job-execution.md

 - `UNDEFINED`: The submission's jobs have been submitted for execution but got some undefined status changes.
 - `PENDING`: The submission has been enqueued by the orchestrator.
 It is waiting for an executor to be available for its execution.
-- `BLOCKED`: The submission has been blocked because it has been finished with a job being blocked.
+- `BLOCKED`: The submission is blocked by at least one blocked job waiting for its input data nodes to be ready.
 - `RUNNING`: The submission has its jobs currently being executed.
 - `CANCELED`: The submission has been submitted but its execution has been canceled.
 - `FAILED`: The submission has a job that failed during its execution.